munroev/ParseDemo/README.md

 ## New Features

-Live load Algorithms (7/28/22) : You can now live load Algorithms via drop down menu instead of restarting the program over and over.
+Live load Algorithms (7/28/22) : You can now live load Algorithms via a drop down menu instead of restarting the program over and over.

 ## Folder Structure